Register a plug-in

 When an assembly is uploaded, it's stored in the

 Content column.
 While viewing the Properties of the assembly in the PRT, you can only edit the Description value.
+All compiled classes within the assembly that implement the IPlugin interface or derive from CodeActivity are automatically registered.

 View registered assemblies